 Decent, comfortable and safe housing is important for the physical and emotional stability it provides its residents.
-Unfortunately, most housing in Washington County is not affordable for those living in poverty.29
+Unfortunately, most housing in Washington County is not affordable for those living in poverty.31

 The Department of Housing and Urban Development defines housing as affordable when rent/mortgage and utilities cost no more than 30% of household income.
 This means a single mother with three children earning \$10.20 per hour (100% of FPL) could afford a monthly mortgage/rent payment of \$534 per month, including utilities.
-If she only made minimum wage, affordable housing would cost her \$300 per month.
-(See Chart.)
+If she only made minimum wage, housing would be affordable at \$300 per month.
+(See Figure 11.)

-Most families living in poverty in Washington County are paying considerably more than 30% of their income on housing and utilities, leaving less for the other expenses of the family budget.
-This burden makes "getting ahead" nearly impossible.
-Many people who teeter just outside the definition of poverty plunge most of their resources into their housing needs.
+Most families living in poverty in Washington County are paying considerably more than 30% of their income on housing and utilities, leaving less for the Figure 11.
+Affordable housing, one of the most pressing needs on Washington County, is very difficult to find for people living in poverty.
+In addition to the rental/purchase figures below, utility costs must also fit under the 30% affordability guideline.

+HUD Definitions of Affordable Housing Family of Four Affordable Affordable Monthly Wage Rent Purchase Moderate-Income \$34,150 \$854 \$ 89,600 Low-Income \$21,150 \$ 529 \$56,000 Extremely Low-Income \$12,690 \$33.600 \$317 teeter just outside the definition of poverty plunge most of their resources into their housing needs.
 For these people, the lack of affordable housing keeps them a paycheck away from poverty.
 When that paycheck is lost, the downward spiral of poverty and homelessness can take over.

 For the experts and low-income people who participated in the focus groups, affordable housing was the most significant barrier to escaping poverty.
-In addition, low-income survey respondents said that subsidized housing was one of the most important services they receive.
-30
+In addition, low-income survey respondents said that subsidized housing was one of the most important services they receive.32 other expenses of the family budget.
+This burden makes